Drug Interactions with KALYDECO® (ivacaftor)

 CYP3A and/or P-gp substrates1

 Ivacaftor and its M1 metabolite have the potential to inhibit CYP3A and P-gp.
 Co-administration with oral midazolam, a sensitive CYP3A substrate, increased midazolam exposure 1.5 fold, consistent with weak inhibition of CYP3A by ivacaftor.
 Co-administration with digoxin, a sensitive P-gp substrate, increased digoxin exposure by 1.3 fold, consistent with weak inhibition of P-gp by ivacaftor.
 Administration of KALYDECO may increase systemic exposure of drugs that are substrates of CYP3A and/or P-gp, which may increase or prolong their therapeutic effect and adverse events.
-Therefore, caution and appropriate monitoring are recommended when co administering KALYDECO with sensitive CYP3A and/or P-gp substrates, such as digoxin, cyclosporine, and tacrolimus.
+Therefore, caution and appropriate monitoring are recommended when co-administering KALYDECO with sensitive CYP3A and/or P-gp substrates, such as digoxin, cyclosporine, and tacrolimus.

 Back to top